calanuzao/nvim/README.md

 I started using ChadVim, but I had no idea how vim actully worked, and I was just copying and pasting configurations without understanding them.
 My job required me to work with audio develpment, and embedded systems, and going back and forth between my NeoVim configuration and the documentation was a pain.
 I just used the good old VSCode, turns out using an IDE was not ideal for me give the fact that I had a potato of a laptop (not anymore - thank you capitalism), and I needed something lightweight, fast, and easy to use.
-This configuration has everything I use ona daily basis, from a neat dashboard, to LSP support, to Arduino development, and LaTeX integration.
+This configuration has everything I use on a daily basis, from a neat dashboard, to LSP support, to Arduino development, and LaTeX integration.
 It is designed to be extensible, so you can easily add or remove features as needed.

 One of my favorite features is my DIY theme switcher, which allows me to change the theme on the fly.
 People often laugh at me for being excited for the theme switcher, but trust me, it comes in handy